Teenage Mutant Ninja Turtles (2012 TV series) season 1

-The first season of the 2012 Teenage Mutant Ninja Turtles series aired on Nickelodeon from September 28, 2012, to August 8, 2013.
+The first season of the 2012 Teenage Mutant Ninja Turtles series aired on Nickelodeon in the United States from September 28, 2012, to August 8, 2013.
 The season introduces the four turtles Leonardo (voiced by Jason Biggs), Donatello (voiced by Rob Paulsen), Raphael (voiced by Sean Astin) and Michelangelo (voiced by Greg Cipes).

 Plot

 The story starts with the turtles (Leonardo, Raphael, Donatello and Michelangelo) leaving their lair for the first time, and they immediately come into conflict with the Kraang, an alien race who are kidnapping April O'Neil and her father Kirby, with Donatello developing a crush on the former, they are unable to stop the Kraang.
 In order to work well as a team, Splinter chooses Leonardo as their leader, they are able to save April but not Kirby and become friends regardless.
 Their first encounter with the Kraang leads the Shredder to discovering his old enemy's hideout.

 During the course of the story, the turtles learn more about the history between Splinter and the Shredder, that they were like brothers but their love for Tang Shen caused them to become enemies and the latter accidentally killed Tang Shen.
 The turtles meet Leatherhead, a mutant alligator who becomes an ally.
 The turtles are usually thwarting Kraang, the Foot or mutants created by the mutagen, the turtles also meet Karai, Shredder's adopted daughter who is not as hostile as the rest of the Foot with them until they betray her to take Shredder out.

 The turtles eventually meet Kraang Prime, the Kraang's hive mind who using Technodrome tries to invade Earth but is thwarted, Splinter also faces Shredder for the first time after many years and learns that Karai is actually Miwa, his daughter.